 Becoming sober begins with one action – making a choice.
+You have to make a decision to recover from drug addiction.
 It might seem like a simple solution to a big challenge.
 All permanent changes begin with the decision to approach life differently.
 At some point, you will have to come to the conclusion that addiction is not helping you.
 When this happens, you can choose to live your life in a different manner.
 The road to sobriety will have its ups and downs.
 With each day, it will get easier, and you will learn to make choices that enhance the quality of your life.

 Family members may try to convince you to become sober to ease their pain.
 Sobriety is a personal decision.
-Your likelihood of remaining clean is increased when you finally declare you want to end your addiction once and for all.
+You increase your likelihood of remaining clean when you finally declare you want to end your addiction once and for all.

-It takes a great amount of time and effort to get sober.
-During this time, you will experience moments that make you want to quit.
+It takes a considerable amount of time and effort to recover from drug addiction.
+During this period, you will experience moments that make you want to quit.
 However, if you make a heartfelt commitment to the process, you will have something to cling to when the going gets tough.
-Once the decision is made, then the next steps will help you complete the process.
+Once you make your decision, the next steps will help you complete the process.

 - Develop a Reason for Quitting

 You must have a strong reason that will keep you committed to the process of becoming sober.
 Some people quit because they are tired of being controlled by a substance.
 Other people quit because they want to fix broken relationships in their lives.
 Whatever the reason, it must be important enough to see you through the tough times.

 - Set Goals for Your Life

 Goals give you something to work toward in your effort.
 When setting goals, make sure they are achievable and accurate.
 One thing to remember is accomplishing any goal takes time.
 Celebrate the gradual steps that you take as you are trying to achieve your goals.